Redouanhmeid/Trevio/README.md

 - Admin Verification: Ensure properties meet quality standards before publication.
 - Multi-Step Forms: User-friendly forms for adding and updating property details.
 - Nearby Places: Display nearby attractions with Google Maps integration.
+-

 ## 📂 Project Structure

 - **Frontend**: React.js with Ant Design for a modern and intuitive user interface.
 - **Backend**: Node.js with Express.js for API handling.
 - **Database**: MySQL and Sequelize ORM.
-- **Deployment**: PM2 for server management, hosted on a secure platform
+- **Deployment**: Docker for containerization and process management, hosted on a secure platform

 ## 🖼️ Screenshots